zhehaowang/zhehao.me/essays/random-realizations.md

   * Balancing digging and asking
   * Getting your questions answered
   * Interacting in a group
+  * Acknowledging our shortcomings, being wrong, being open and frank about our weakness and that we are confused, appearing smart / knowledgeable / superior

 * De javu and is math useful? is math olympiad useful?